BDataLab/Data-Analytics-with-Power-BI/README.md

 # Data-Analytics-with-Power-BI
-Repository containing files for the class
+Repository containing data files for the class